Is Sleep Important?

 It is well accepted that dream sleep is the most important element in the sleep process, for well being, memory re-building, rejuvenation and mental alertness.
 Hence, dream sleep is vital to the human mind and body.

-Obstructive sleep apnoea is the commonest sleep disorder.
+Obstructive sleep apnea is the most common sleep disorder.
 It results in interrupted sleep, sleep fragmentation and poor sleep quality.
 This is similar in patho-physiology to, what we so commonly encounter in our daily life, called sleep deprivation.
 During the day, the patient is excessively sleepy, has poor concentration, poor memory and becomes irritable.
 Long term health consequences include high blood pressure, heart disease, strokes and sudden death during sleep.

 Non-Dream sleep is believed to be a complex interaction between the higher brain centers and the mid-brain.
 The exact function of this non-dream sleep (also known as non-REM sleep) is not known, although many sleep scientist postulate that during this decreased metabolic demand state in sleep, the brain can now replenish energy glucose / glycogen stores; perhaps to get ready for the next REM phase.